zhangfenbao/confucius_backend/README.md

 ### Database setup

-Sesame requires a Postgres database (support for other database types, such as SQLLite, coming soon).
+Sesame requires a Postgres database (support for other database types, such as SQLite, coming soon).
 You may need to install additional extensions specified in [database/schema.sql](./database/schema.sql).

 #### 1. Update your .env